Exploiting locality in high-dimensional factorial hidden Markov models: Numerical results

-Our next objective is to illustrate the accuracy of parameter estimation using the Graph Smoother within an approximate EM algorithm.
+\paragraph{Comparison to variational inference within EM for parameter estimation} Our next objective is to illustrate the accuracy of parameter estimation using the Graph Smoother within an approximate EM algorithm.
 We shall compare performance to the approximate EM approach of \cite{Ghahramani1997} in which variational approximations to the smoothing distributions are employed.
 For background on EM see \cite{dempster1977maximum} and \cite{Ghahramani1997} (Section 3.1).

-\cite{Ghahramani1997} (Sections 3.4 and 3.5) describe two families of variational distributions for FHMM which can be used to compute the E-step in EM approximately: a \virg{fully-factorized} scheme in which the variational distribution is chosen to statistically decouple all state variables, $(X_t^v)_{v\in V}$, $t=0,\ldots, T$, in the HMM, and a \virg{structured} approximation, in which the variational distribution is Markovian in time but statistically decouples state-variables across $V$.
+\cite{Ghahramani1997} (Sections 3.4 and 3.5) describe two families of variational distributions for FHMM which can be used to compute the E-step in EM approximately: a \virg{fully-factorized} scheme in which the variational distribution is chosen to statistically decouple all state variables, $(X_t^v)_{v\in V}$, $t=0,\ldots, T$, in the HMM, and a \virg{structured} approximation, in which the variational distribution is Markovian in time but statistically decouples state variables across $V$.
 We shall refer to the former as \emph{completely decoupled} and the latter as \emph{spatially decoupled}.

 The time complexity of computing the approximate smoothing distributions using either the completely decoupled or spatially decoupled schemes is: